 Aside from watching what you eat, there are several other ways to properly care for crowns to ensure they last their projected lifetime.
 These tips include:

-Lastly, be sure to see your dentist for regular professional cleanings - at least once every six months - to ensure that your teeth, and crown, are in good working order.
-For more information on dental crowns and how to properly maintain and care for them, contact us at Caven Dental today.
+Lastly, be sure to see your dentist for regular professional cleanings – at least once every six months – to ensure that your teeth, and crown, are in good working order.
+For more information on dental crowns and how to properly maintain and care for them, contact our doctors, Dr. Richard Caven, Dr. Shelby Denman, and Dr. Stephen Carpenter, by calling our Caven Dental office in Jacksonville, FL, to schedule a consultation today!